danburd/blog/content/posts/2024-06-19/index.md

 It's instructive to examine one planning unit in particular — 35040.
 This corresponds generally to the Glencarlyn neighborhood.
 This predominantly White, low-poverty neighborhood is zoned for Carlin Springs, and is in its walk zone as well.
 However, the parents of 33 of 40 students in this neighborhood — 82% — chose option schools over their walkable neighborhood school.

 Following the recent 70th anniversary of Brown v.
-Board of Education there was [hand-wringing about how schools have re-segregated in recent decades](https://apnews.com/article/school-integration-brown-board-supreme-court-9d84858db3717620a77bfae0b478cab8).
-Option schools are one such mechanism.
-They aren't the only factor, or maybe even the most dominant one, but for Arlington they would be the easiest to reverse.
+Board of Education there was [hand-wringing about how schools have resegregated in recent decades](https://apnews.com/article/school-integration-brown-board-supreme-court-9d84858db3717620a77bfae0b478cab8).
+Option schools are one such mechanism for resegregation.
+They aren't the only factor, or maybe even the dominant one, but for Arlington they would be the easiest to reverse.

 ### Stability Gap

-Option schools admit the students for whom they have room, and no more.
+Option schools admit the students for whom they have capacity, and no more.
 When they have reached that point, they "pull the drawbridge up."
 If students leave, the school may admit additional students from their waitlist, but otherwise their rosters are fairly stable.
 They are shielded from the considerable mid-year churn of students in Arlington, where people move in and out frequently.

 Our school is not shielded.
 In fact, having an option school nearby has the opposite effect.
 All (or nearly all) mid-year enrollees in our very populous attendance zone attend our school, as the option schools have waitlists that pre-date these students' residence in Arlington.
 The result is that our school admitted over 80 students between the start and end of this school year, with a net gain of 50 students.
 The school is obligated to seat every student who resides in their attendance zone.
 There is no drawbridge to pull up.
 It doesn't matter when they enroll; one student started on the second-to-last day of school.
 Furthermore, the school administration said that 96% of these mid-year enrollees were English learners, many with interrupted formal education.
 This churn and these types of students are a challenge for our school, in both education and in building a long-term community — a challenge that isn't shared equally among schools.